edbeeching/godot_rl_agents_examples/examples/MultiAgentSimple/readme.md

 ### Rewards:

-All agents receive the same rewards, including:
+All agents (AIController pairs for each batch) receive the same rewards, including:

 - A negative reward for the robot falling,
 - A positive reward for reaching the goal position,